nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to update a specific contact with the inputted details
 2. contHACKS updates the contact with the inputted details and displays the updated contact

-Use case ends.
+Use case ends

 **Extensions**
 * 1a.
 Contact does not exist
-    * 1a1. contHACKS shows an error message.<br />
+    * 1a1. contHACKS shows an error message<br />
-    Use case ends.
+    Use case ends

 * 1b.
 User input details in a wrong format
-    * 1b1. contHACKS shows an error message.<br />
+    * 1b1. contHACKS shows an error message<br />
-    Use case ends.
+    Use case ends

 **Use case: Adding remark to a contact**